MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 1/9/2019

+This month may be the beginning of the end of a certain period in my life.
+What I'm about to write is not exactly about coding.
+Over the last few days, I have been practicing answering some IQ questions.
+I felt the questions are reviving my mind.
+They made me revise things that I'd forgotten how to do manually because why when using the calculator is a lot easier.
+These things include multiplication, long division ,turning a fraction into a decimal, simplifying fractions... etc

 # 29/8/2019

 Sometimes the tasks I'm assigned to during the sprint